debamitra/cs50-ai-journal/Math_Prerequisites/Learning_Journal/Day-2-prealgebra-whole-numbers.md

 ### Next Steps..
 Thinking about doing some mini projects based on these concepts.
 Some ideas from chatGPT, using Flask/FastAPI, TensorFlow/PyTorch, Pandas, Python -

-- **Prime Number Visualization**:
-  - Create a program to display prime numbers up to a given limit and highlight their distribution.

-- **Counting Program**:
-  - Build a script that takes input from a user and counts objects or occurrences of an item in text (like words in a document).

 - **Data Processing for AI**:
   - Simulate a sensor data logger that generates random floating-point numbers, then preprocess the data by rounding to 2 decimal places.